Inside: 12 amazing benefits of babywearing for you and your baby.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

 My absolute favorites are:

 I prefer the stretchy wraps when my babies were little and once they were between 4-6 months old I switched to the Ergo, Tula, and Kinderpack.

 The Ergo doesn’t have as high of a back as the Tula and Kinderpack so as my kids got taller, the Tula and Kinderpack were more comfortable for them especially when they fell asleep.
 That high back provided more head support when they fell asleep.
 It also gave them more room to hide their faces when they wanted to sleep or block out stimulation.

 These are my go to carriers because they are super long lasting!
 I’ve had mine since my oldest was born and it has gone through two kids and they are still in great shape!

 I also love the comfort factor.
 When you’re wearing your baby for a long time, you need something comfortable!
 These carriers support your back and shoulders so you don’t become uncomfortable using them.

-Don’t let the naysayers scare you from trying out babywearing.
-Babywearing is great for you and your baby!
-Your child will not be dependent on you forever if you hold them when they are little.
-In fact, if you let them be dependent on you when they need it, it actually creates independence because they feel safe that you will be there for them when they need you.
+In fact, if you let them be dependent on you when they need it, it actually creates independence because they feel safe that you’ll be there for them when they need you.